fiorix/freegeoip/README.rst

 Thanks to (in no particular order):

+- google.com

+    - Because it wouldn't look so good without the map

+- twitter.com

+    - Bootstrap makes dirty programmers feel like artists

 - ipinfodb.com

-    - For providing both GeoIP and Timezones database
+    - For formely providing both GeoIP and Timezones database

 - maxmind.com